Data Protection Addendum

-(d) Each party will comply with the obligations applicable to it under the European Data Protection Legislation with respect to the processing of that Customer Personal Data.
+- (d) Each party will comply with the obligations applicable to it under applicable law with respect to the Processing of that Customer Personal Data.

-3.1.2 Authorization by Third Party Controller.
-If the European Data Protection Legislation applies to the processing of Customer Personal Data and Customer is a processor, Customer warrants to Klaviyo that Customer’s instructions and actions with respect to that Customer Personal Data, including its appointment of Klaviyo as another processor, have been authorized by the relevant Controller in accordance with applicable law.
+- 3.1.2 Authorization by Third Party Controller.
+If Customer is providing data to Klaviyo as a representative for or on behalf of another entity acting as a Controller, Customer warrants to Klaviyo that Customer’s instructions and actions with respect to that Customer Personal Data, including its appointment of Klaviyo as another Processor, have been authorized by the relevant Controller in accordance with applicable law.

 3.2 Scope of Processing.